w4jbm/Python-Programs/README.md

 These are various programs written in Python.
 Some are actually useful (at least to me) while others are just examples of tinkers to see how certaint things work or can be implemented.

+From a pure math perspective, three things I have always enjoyed tinkering with is calculating pi to a significant number of digits (the sample here can go to one million digits in less than 30 minutes), calculating e to a significant number of digits (the program here can go to at least 1,000 digits in 20 milliseconds), and calculating large factorials (the program here can calculate 1000! in under a millisecond).

 ## autobins.py